Please Wait a Moment

 Frequently Asked Questions

-Who decides what gets added to the Collections?
+Who decides what is added to the collections?

 How will my donation be used?

-What do I need to know about tax write-offs?
+What do I need to know about tax deductions?

-Donations made to the Center are processed through the Fort Lewis College Foundation, a 501(c)3 charitable organization.
-Donors should consult their tax advisor at the time the gift is made.
+The Center of Southwest Studies is part of Fort Lewis College, and gifts are processed through the Fort Lewis College Foundation, a 501(c)(3) charitable organization.
+Donors should consult their tax advisor regarding the deductibility of their gift.

 Hours